duckfood/PeacemakerAI/README.md

 ﻿# PeacemakerAI v0.3

 **PeacemakerAI** is a skirmish AI bot for **Warzone2100**.
 The code is released under the MIT license, so there are no warranties whatsoever.
-It may absorb your system, your life, then invoke a new world order!
+It may absorb your system, your life, or invoke a new world order!

 ## Installation
 To install, `git clone` or `unzip` into the mods folder for your version of Warzone2100 (eg. `data/warzone2100/mods/4.7.0`), then run `make.bat` or `make.sh` to install the mod package.
 The .wz mod package is available in the releases section on github for manual installation.